obsidianmd/obsidian-help/en/Editing and formatting/Edit and preview Markdown.md

 ---
+aliases:
-aliases: How to/Read and edit modes
+  - How to/Read and edit modes
+  - Editing and formatting/Editing and previewing Markdown
 ---
 Obsidian lets you customize how to edit and preview notes with Markdown syntax using _editor views_ and _editor modes_.

 Markdown is a markup language that uses special syntax to format text that's mainly useful when editing your notes.
 Less so when reading them.
 Instead, Obsidian can show them in a way that's more suitable for reading.